magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

-The rising question is now the following: could we compose the `test-cljs` task with the `serve`, `reload` and `cljs-repl` tasks in the same way we composed them in the `dev` task with the `cljs` task?
+The rising question is now the following: could we compose the `test-cljs` task with the `serve`, `reload` and `cljs-repl` tasks in the same way we already composed them in the `dev` task with the `cljs` task?

 Let's start by reading the `test-cljs` help documentation again: